Pachypodium lamerei Drake

 Pachypodium ramosum, Pachypodium menabeum, Pachypodium champenoisianum, Pachypodium rutenbergianum var. lamerei, Pachypodium rutenbergianum f. lamerei

-Pachypodium lamerei is a semi-deciduous, succulent-stemmed tree, up to 20 feet (6 m) tall and up to 1 foot (30 cm) in diameter.
+Pachypodium lamerei is a semi-deciduous tree with a succulent stem that grows up to 20 feet (6 m) tall and up to 1 foot (30 cm) in diameter.
 The silver-gray trunk is generally solitary or scarcely branched and covered with sharp, up to 2.4 inches (6 cm) long spines.
-The leaves are green, long, narrow, arranged spirally, mostly just at the top of the plant.
-The flowers are white with a yellow center and up to 3.1 inches (8 cm) in diameter.
+Leaves are green, narrow, and arranged spirally, mostly just at the top of the plant.
+Flowers are white with a yellow center and up to 3.1 inches (8 cm) in diameter.
 Seed pods look like cucumbers.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).